- What is a sworn translation?

 Birth certificates, marriage certificates, death, criminal record / ACRO certificates, court decisions, affidavits, official documents for any kind of legal procedures, diplomas and academic records, driving licences, certificates of naturalisation, documents for Visa applications, Notarial or legal documents, agreements, patents and in general all types of public documents.

-Do I need to send my original translations?
+Do I need to send my original documents?

 No, you do not need to send us the original documents.
 We will only ask you to provide us with a legible scanned copy of the document, preferably in colour, since colour images make it easier to read any handwritten annotations and stamps on the documents.